jjacobsonn/cs3660/Jackson_Jacobson_Project1/README.md

-# Classroom Polling App

-A simple web-based polling application that allows users to vote on which programming concepts they struggle with most.
-Results are displayed live as both a pie chart and a bar graph, with a legend/table for clarity.
+# Presentation Scoring Tool

+A simple web-based app for evaluating presentations using customizable criteria.
+Users can score Clarity, Delivery, and Confidence, leave anonymous feedback, and see live average scores and all feedback.
+No backend or external libraries required.

 ## Features
-- Dynamic voting options
-- Live results with percentage and vote counts
-- Toggle between Pie Chart and Bar Graph visualizations
-- Persistent vote storage using browser localStorage
-- Responsive, modern UI

-## How to Run
+- Customizable scoring criteria (Clarity, Delivery, Confidence)
+- Sliders for 1–10 scoring
+- Optional anonymous feedback
+- Live-updating bar chart of average scores
+- All feedback displayed below the chart
+- Data stored in-memory (page refresh clears data)

+## Setup & Execution
+1. Download or clone this repository.
-1. Open a terminal and navigate to the project directory.
+2. Open a terminal and navigate to the project directory.
-2. Start a local server with:
+3. Start a local server (Python 3 recommended):
    ```bash
    python3 -m http.server 8000
    ```
-3. Open your browser and go to [http://localhost:8000](http://localhost:8000)
+4. Open your browser and go to [http://localhost:8000](http://localhost:8000)

-## Code Comments
-- The code is commented throughout, explaining the purpose of each function and important logic blocks.
-- Key sections include vote handling, chart drawing, and UI updates.

-## Setup & Execution
-- No installation is required beyond Python 3 (for the local server).
-- All code runs client-side in the browser.
-- No external JavaScript libraries are used; all charting is done with the HTML5 Canvas API.
+5. Use the form to submit scores and feedback.
+The chart and feedback list update live.

 ## Dependencies
-- No external dependencies or libraries are required.
+- No external dependencies or libraries are used.
 - The project uses only standard HTML, CSS, and JavaScript.

 ## Example Inputs & Outputs
-- **Input:** User selects "API Integration" and clicks "Submit Vote".
+- **Input:**
+  - Clarity: 8
+  - Delivery: 7
+  - Confidence: 9
+  - Feedback: "Great job!"
 - **Output:**
-  - The vote count for "API Integration" increases by 1.
-  - The pie chart and bar graph update to reflect the new vote distribution.
+  - The bar chart updates to show the new averages for each criterion.
-  - The legend/table below the charts updates with the new counts and percentages.
+  - The feedback "Great job!" appears in the feedback section below the chart.

 ## File Overview
-- `index.html` — Main HTML structure for the poll and charts.
+- `index.html` — Main HTML structure for the form, chart, and feedback.
-- `style.css` — Styling for the poll, charts, and layout.
+- `style.css` — Styling for the form, chart, and layout.
-- `script.js` — Handles voting logic, chart drawing, and UI updates.
+- `script.js` — Handles form logic, chart drawing, and feedback display.
 - `README.md` — Project documentation (this file).

 ---

-For any questions or issues, please contact Jackson Jacobson.
+For any questions or issues, please contact the project maintainer.